cfindlayisme/wmb/README.md

 - IRC_NICK
 - PASSWORD (Not IRC password, but password for the webhook.
 Sort of like an API key you define)
 - NICKSERV_PASSWORD (Optional)
+- OTHER_IRC_CHANNELS (Optional, comma separated list of channels to join on launch that are not the main channel)

 ## JSON format
 POST to /message with the following JSON format: